kubeflow/website/content/docs/fairing/azure/az-kubeflow-notebook.md

 * If you do not have a Kubeflow installation on Azure, follow the [installation guide][kf-az-deploy].
 * You must have the `kubectl` command line interface installed and configured to use the Kubernetes cluster where Kubeflow is installed.
-In the preceding installation guide, the command `az aks get-credentials` configures `kubectl` to access your Kubernetes cluster.
+In the above installation guide, the command `az aks get-credentials` configures `kubectl` to access your Kubernetes cluster.

 ## Create Azure Container Registry and Storage

-In this example notebook, Azure Container Registry (ACR) is used to host docker images for deployment and Azure Storage (Storage) is used as build context for in-cluster building.
+The example notebook uses Azure Container Registry (ACR) to host docker images for deployment and Azure Storage (Storage) is used as build context for in-cluster building.

-You can re-use existing ACR and Storage or create new ones.
+You can re-use existing ACR and Storage resources or create new ones.
 For more information, see the documentation for [ACR][az-container-reg] and [Storage][az-storage].

-After you have created your ACR and Storage resources, you must configure a Service Principal with access to these resources.
-If you want to use the same Service Principal as your AKS cluster, you can get the Service Principal ID with the following command:
+After you have created your ACR and Storage resources, you must configure a service principal with access to these resources.
+If you want to use the same service principal as your AKS cluster, you can get the service principal ID with the following command:

 ```bash
 az aks show -g <resource-group-name> -n <name>
 ```

-The preceding command has output like:
+The preceding command has output like this:

 ```
   "servicePrincipalProfile": {